Brazil: Cartels and Leniency

 Courts of Justice from four different states have reaffirmed that coordinated conducts challenged by private actions must be assessed through the lens of the economic theory and under the rule of reason, pursuant to the Antitrust Act.

 Pursuant to article 29 of the Antitrust Act, any injured or potentially injured person by an anti-competitive practice may bring a private antitrust action.
 Injured or potentially injured persons may be represented by:

-Pursuant to article 89 of the Antitrust Act, in every action regarding the application of the Antitrust Act, CADE must be notified so it may assess the need to intervene at its own discretion.
+Pursuant to article 89 of the Antitrust Act, in every action regarding the application of the Antitrust Act, CADE must be notified so it may at its discretion assess the need to intervene.

+Although the Antitrust Reform Bill has been approved by both the House of Representatives and the Senate, as of July 2011, the House of Representatives has yet to sanction the Senate amendments.
 The bill substantially changes the institutional design of antitrust enforcement by merging SEAE and SDE powers into CADE, creating, as a consequence, a single antitrust agency.
-Although no substantial changes on the regulation of anti-competitive conducts are expected, senators have not reached an agreement yet on whether confessions should be mandatory in consent orders.
-The new law would substantially enhance CADE's capabilities by allowing it to hire more than 100 additional enforcers.
+Although no substantial changes on the regulation of anti-competitive conducts are expected, legislators have not reached an agreement yet on whether confessions should be mandatory in consent orders.
+The new law would substantially enhance CADE’s capabilities by allowing it to hire up to 200 additional enforcers.